jestarray/jest_systems_web/notes.md

 (skip) 2.20: Explain how Equation 2.5 applies to the entries in the table you generated when solving Problem 2.19.

+(skip) 2.22 - shows the multiple ways -4 can be represented in variable bit widths. already done this in an earlier exercise 2.17 -> 2.19
 ----------------------------------------------------------------

 //TODO!
 PARSE WHITESPACE OUT BEFORE CHECKING ANSWER?